energimolnet/energimolnet-ng/README.md

 #### forAccount(accountId)

-This method is currently only available on `Subaccounts` collection.
-Calling `Subaccounts.forAccount(<id>)` returns a collection model that only returns subaccounts for a given account.
+This method is currently only available on `Subaccounts` and `Clients` collections.
+Calling `Subaccounts.forAccount(<id>)` returns a collection model that only returns subaccounts/clients for a given account.
 This model is then used as normal.

 ```
 angular.module('myModule').controller('mySubaccountsController', [
   'emSubaccounts',
-  'account'
+  'account',
   function(Subaccounts, account) {
     var mySubaccounts = Subaccounts.forAccount(account._id);
     var vm = this;